Noah Lisle

-Noah Roy Lisle (born 2 March 2007) is an Australian racing driver who is currently competing in the 2025 GB3 Championship with JHR Developments, having last competed in the 2024 Eurocup-3 season for Campos Racing.
-He was a winner in British F4 in 2023.
+Noah Roy Lisle (born 2 March 2007) is an Australian racing driver who most recently was set to compete in the GB3 Championship with Hitech.
+However, he withdrew due to 'personal reasons' prior to season start.

+Lisle previously raced in Eurocup-3 in 2024 for Campos Racing, and was a winner in British F4 in 2023.

 Career

-Karting
+Karting (2018–2021)

-Lisle made his competitive karting debut in 2018, as he spent the majority of his career karting in the Australian Kart Championship, where he would fail to crack the top 10 in the standings.
-In 2019 he competed in the IAME Euro Series and the SKUSA SuperNationals, where he would finish 34th in both events.
+Lisle made his competitive karting debut in 2018, as he spent the majority of his career karting in the Australian Kart Championship, where he was unable to crack the top-ten in the standings.
+In 2019, he competed in the IAME Euro Series and the SKUSA SuperNationals, where he would finish 34th in both events.